 For information on this course, visit the course website at: www.icatsaromaeducation.com

 Over the last few years IFEAT has given financial support for the participation of 20 young scientists students at the annual International Symposium on Essential Oils (ISEO).
-This annual scientific meeting of researchers and industrialists is a globally recognised forum for information on new technologies.
-The IFEAT grant enables some of the top students from around the world to attend.
-ISEO has acknowledged the benefits of IFEAT funding, and the working cooperation between the two organisations will continue to benefit the industry.
+This annual scientific meeting of researchers and industrialists is a globally recognised forum for information on new technologies and natural raw materials of interest to the Flavour and Fragrance industry, especially essential oils and other natural complex substances (NCS).
+The IFEAT grant enables some of the top students from around the world to attend and ISEO has acknowledged the benefits of IFEAT funding.
+Indeed, the highly successful working cooperation between the two organisations will be further strengthened in the future as increased collaboration with sister industry associations is one of the focus areas for recently created IFEAT Scientific Coordinator position in order to continue benefiting the IFEAT membership and industry at large.

-The 48th International Symposium on Essential Oils (ISEO) was held in Pecs, Hungary from 10-13 September 2017 and IFEAT received the following report and acknowledgment of its support:
+The 48th International Symposium on Essential Oils (ISEO) was held in Pecs, Hungary from 10-13 September 2017 and attracted 152 participants from 32 countries worldwide.
+IFEAT received the following report and acknowledgment of its support:

 INDUSTRY SUPPORT / IFEAT FUNDED PROJECTS